ptrNine/hash-collision-analyzer/README.md

 # hash-collision-analyzer
-hash-collision-analyzer is tool for finding hash collisions from files with '\n' separated string sequence.
+hash-collision-analyzer is a tool for finding hash collisions of strings.
 # Usage
 Common usage: